I’m headed to the runoff on May 26.

 Meet John Charles

 Rooted in Young County, John C. Bullock is a lifelong member of the community and a proud graduate of Newcastle High School.
-He is married to Micki, a retired Olney ISD educator, and together they have built a life grounded in family, faith, and hard work.
+He is married to Micki Bullock, a retired educator who dedicated 10 years to Olney ISD and 22 years to Graham ISD.
+Together, they have built a life centered on family, faith, education, and hard work.
+Small town communities tend to remember the teachers who showed up for generations of kids.
+Frankly, they should.

 Experience & Service